 Showings Are Often Last Minute

 If someone drives by or reads about your house and wants to see it right away, it’s in your best interest to let them.
-When listing your house with a Southern California real estate agent, you’ll need to be prepared for showings that can happen at the drop of a dime.
+When listing your house with a Greater Los Angeles real estate agent, you’ll need to be prepared for showings that can happen at the drop of a dime.
 You might get a call saying someone wants to see the house in 30 minutes.
 You’ll have to make sure it is showing ready and make yourself scarce while the home is being shown.
 If this is happening a lot, the process can become stressful.
-However, the last thing you want to do when trying to sell your house in Southern California, is to turn away potential buyers!
+However, the last thing you want to do when trying to sell your house in Greater Los Angeles, is to turn away potential buyers!

 Selling Your House Directly…